ianfisk/Poli-C/docs/API.md

 ### CircuitBreakerPolicy

 Detect failures and protect downstream systems by temporarily preventing clients from executing actions that are likely to fail.
+See Martin Fowler's [article](https://martinfowler.com/bliki/CircuitBreaker.html) for information on the Circuit Breaker design pattern and the various states a circuit breaker can be in.

 **Construction**